 ABOUT THE PROJECT

-EOMAP Australia, together with project partner IXSurvey, have been contracted by the Land Information New Zealand (LINZ) to map Satellite-Derived Bathymetry for Tonga, Tokelau and areas within Niue and Cook Islands.
-The mapping is part of the world’s first ever survey project of this scale utilising Satellite Derived Bathymetry, Airborne bathymetric Lidar and a vessel mounted multi beam echo sounder for the one project.
-The resulting 2m grid (horizontal resolution) SDB product is one of the largest very-high resolution SDB datasets completed worldwide.
+EOMAP Australia, together with project partner iXsurvey, have been contracted by Land Information New Zealand (LINZ) to map Satellite-Derived Bathymetry (SDB) for Tonga, Tokelau and areas within Niue and the Cook Islands.
+The mapping is part of the world’s first ever survey project on this scale utilising Satellite-Derived Bathymetry, airborne bathymetric lidar and a vessel-mounted multibeam echo sounder for the same project.
+The resulting 2 m grid (horizontal resolution) SDB product is one of the largest very-high resolution SDB datasets completed worldwide.
 The dataset allowed LINZ to accurately position all of the islands across the survey area in a very cost-effective manner.

-A total of 74 datasets from DigitalGlobe’s WorldView-2/3/4 and GeoEye have been processed, covering more than 1000 sq km with Satellite-Derived Bathymetry data.
-Tasking of new satellite imagery was done for sites which were covered by archived data which did not fulfil the client’s specifications.
+A total of 74 datasets from DigitalGlobe’s WorldView-2, 3 and 4 and GeoEye satellites have been processed, covering more than 1000 km2 with Satellite-Derived Bathymetry data.
+New satellite imagery was commissioned for sites where archived data did not fulfil the client’s specifications.
 A supplementary layer, outlining vertical uncertainties for the entire, area was also provided.